Geraldine L. Richmond

-Geraldine Lee Richmond (born January 17, 1953 in Salina, Kansas) is an American chemist and physical chemist who is serving as the Under Secretary of Energy for Science in the US Department of Energy.
-Richmond was confirmed to her DOE role by the United States Senate on November 5, 2021.
-Richmond is the Presidential Chair in Science and Professor of Chemistry at the University of Oregon (UO).
-She conducts fundamental research to understand the chemistry and physics of complex surfaces and interfaces.
+Geraldine Lee Richmond (born January 17, 1953, in Salina, Kansas) is an American chemist and physical chemist who served as the Under Secretary of Energy for Science in the US Department of Energy from 2021 to 2025.
+Richmond was unanimously confirmed by the United States Senate to her role on November 5, 2021.
+In this position, she oversees the Office of Science, the Applied Energy offices, and 13 of the 17 Department of Energy national laboratories.
+Before this appointment, Richmond served as a Professor of Physical Chemistry and held the Presidential Chair in Science at the University of Oregon.
+Her research has focused on understanding the chemistry and physics of complex surfaces and interfaces, using laser-based experimental and theoretical computational methods.
 These understandings are most relevant to energy production, atmospheric chemistry and remediation of the environment.
-Throughout her career she has worked to increase the number and success of women scientists in the U.S. and in many developing countries in Africa, Asia and South America.
-Richmond has served as president of the American Association for the Advancement of Science, and she received the 2013 National Medal of Science.
+Throughout her career she has also worked to increase the number and success of women scientists in the U.S. and in many developing countries through the COACh program that she founded in 1999.
+She is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.
+In recognition of her scientific achievements and contributions to women in science, she received the National Medal of Science from President Obama in 2013.

 Education

-Richmond received her B.S. in chemistry in 1975 from Kansas State University and her Ph.D. in 1980 at University of California, Berkeley, in physical chemistry.
+Richmond received her B.S. in chemistry in 1975 from Kansas State University and her Ph.D. in 1980 at University of California, Berkeley, in physical chemistry under the direction of George C. Pimentel.

 Career

 From 1980 to 1985 she was an assistant professor of chemistry at Bryn Mawr College.
 Since 1985, Richmond has been at UO, from 1985 to 1991 as an associate professor of chemistry, and as a professor since 1991.
 Until 1995 she was director of the Chemical Physics Institute.
-From 1998 to 2001 she was the Knight Professor of Liberal Arts and Sciences and between 2002 and 2013, the Richard M. and Patricia H. Noyes Professor of Chemistry at the UO.
-Richmond's scientific research encompasses the chemical and physical processes that occur in complex surfaces and boundary layers including the structural and thermodynamic properties of solid / liquid and liquid interfaces.
-Much of her work has utilised vibrational sum-frequency spectroscopy for studying surfaces and interfaces; her review on the technique has been cited nearly 800 times since it was published.
+During her time there, she has held the Knight Professor of Liberal Arts and Sciences position (1998-2001), the Richard M. and Patricia H. Noyes Professor position (2001-2013), and currently holds the Presidential Chair in Science.
+Her teaching has primarily focused on introductory chemistry and courses designed for non-science majors.
+Richmond’s scientific research explores the chemical and physical processes occurring at complex buried interfaces.
+Her work extensively uses laser-based spectroscopy experiments combined with theoretical computational methods.
+She has investigated the hydrogen bonding of surface water molecules at metal/water, air/water, and oil/water interfaces, as well as the adsorption of surfactants, salts, acids, polymers, and other solutes at these interfaces.

-Using these spectroscopic techniques with mixtures of H2O, D2O, and HOD, Richmond has studied the nature of hydrogen bonding surface structures and in the interfacial region.
-She has also studied how these structures are perturbed by electrolytes like simple sodium halide salts or acids or bases, and by surfactants.
-In examining the behavior of water at hydrophobic surfaces, Richmond found that weaker dipoles in an organic phase is more effective for orienting individual water molecules near the interface.
-The interactions at aqueous / hydrophobic interfaces are important for understanding biochemical properties at boundaries such as cell membranes, as is the solvation of charge in such environments.
-The study of zwitterionic species like amino acids is important for similar reasons.
+A significant focus of her studies at air-water interfaces has been on the adsorption and reactivity of atmospherically important species, including carbon dioxide, sulfur-containing compounds, and small organic molecules relevant to climate change and air pollution.
+More recently, her research has expanded to understanding the molecular factors that contribute to the surface stabilization of nanoemulsions.
+This work is particularly relevant to applications such as environmental remediation and drug delivery.